synolia/SyliusAkeneoPlugin/docs/LAUNCH.md

 This option is not fetching new data from akeneo.
 It only processes the rest of the data in the temp table.

+`--batch-after-fetch`

+Fetch all pages then start processing the batches.
+This allows you to recover the import process by launching the command again with the `--continue` argument

 ### Logs